WGLab/InterVar/docs/user-guide/manual.md

 input file of  variants for analysis

 - --input_type=AVinput
-The input file type, it can be  AVinput(Annovar''sformat),VCF
+The input file type, it can be  AVinput(Annovar''sformat),VCF(VCF with single sample),VCF_m(VCF with multiple samples)

 - -o OUTPUTFILE, --output=OUTPUTFILE
 prefix the output file (default:output)